EmanuelSommer/whatsalyze/README.md

       - Activity by weekday
       - Activity by hour and weekday
   - Visualization of message and word frequencies by user
+  - Visualization of time vs messages sent per day (also by user)
   - Density plots (Gaussian kernel variable bandwidth) of words and emojis per message by user respectively
   - Boxplot of words and emojis per message by user respectively